-I am always running into criticisms of Christianity that need to be addressed and I am always running into new ways to explain issues that are already in my book.
+I am always running into criticisms of Christianity that need to be addressed and I am always running into new ways to explain the issues that are already in my book.
+So here are those additions.
 There are two basic categories:

 One of the critics' typical arguments against the God of the Bible is that not everyone gets to hear about Christ and that just isn't fair.
 This essay, Dealing with the Unreached, comes directly from my book and deals with this issue.

 I recently ran into another atheist in a Facebook post complaining that God is not being nice to us by stopping evil.
 So here is the alpha version of: Another Problem of Evil Issue.

 Now there is an essay, Multiple DNA Codes for Everyone Especially Atheists.
 Atheists have always said there was one AND ONLY ONE DNA code from one AND ONLY ONE living cell.
 The trouble is that there are at least 24 different codes and evolving the different codes is impossible.